-Dan Grabowska has been in education for 25 years, 19 of those as an administrator.
-Currently, he serves as Park City Schools Superintendent and 7-12 Principal, where he has been for 5 years now.
+Dan Grabowska has been in education for over 25 years, 20 of those as an administrator.
+Currently, he serves as Park City Schools Superintendent and 7-12 Principal since 2014.
 ACE has been an excellent organization for schools in his ever-increasing region.
 ACE provides some of the best professional development opportunities in the state, as well as progressive curriculum work.
 He finds it a challenge to work with an organization that is so progressive and such a positive resource for our schools.

 Superintendent Park City Schools

 Allison Evertz studied in Costa Rica, did her student teaching in New Zealand, and then began her career on an American Indian Reservation.
 From there, she taught in Red Lodge, Bozeman, and Torreon, Mexico.
 After returning to the States, she moved to Sandpoint, Idaho and taught in therapeutic boarding schools for seven years.
 She moved to Joliet with her husband and two children in 2011 and currently serves as Joliet’s Superintendent.